 Midlands-based Black Space Technology is leading a new international healthcare innovation project aimed at transforming access to eye diagnostics in remote and underserved communities.
-The Birmingham company, whose core expertise is telemedicine and point-of-injury patient monitoring, is working in partnership with Birmingham City University and Japanese ophthalmic hardware specialist OUI Inc., with support from Innovate UK and the Eureka Network through the UK–Japan Globalstars programme.
+The Birmingham company, whose core expertise is telemedicine and point-of-injury patient monitoring, is working in partnership with Birmingham City University and Japanese ophthalmic hardware specialist OUI Inc (Japan)., with support from Innovate UK and the Eureka Network through the UK–Japan Globalstars programme.

 Together, the partners are developing a next-generation, AI-enhanced digital slit lamp integrated with a secure telemedicine platform.
 Black Space Technology is leading the telemedicine integration, Birmingham City University is advancing the artificial intelligence for image analysis and early disease detection, and OUI Inc. is delivering the specialist modular hardware design.